 - Search and select relevant literature in a systematic way;

 - investigate the selected literature in a systematic way, and

 - to present the results efficiently and clearly.

-- Macro-analysing your material, and identifying and discussing gaps and flaws
+- Identifying and discussing gaps and flaws in the reviewed literature

-- Bilateral meeting with the instructor for feedback on a first draft of the literature review or a specific part of the review, such as its method section.
+- Participants can meet the instructor bilaterally for feedback on a first draft of their literature review or a specific part of their review.